wangyufan216/starter-hugo-research-group/content/authors/yijiali/_index.md

 education:
   courses:
-    - course: PhD in Pattern Recognition and Intelligent System
+    - course: Master in Neuroscience and Neuroimaging
-      institution: Institute of Automation, Chinese Academy of Science
+      institution: Sino-Danish College, University of Chinese Academy of Sciences
       year: 2023-
     - course: BSc in xxx
       institution: xxx